Pentium II: Overview

 The Pentium II microprocessor was largely based upon the microarchitecture of its predecessor, the Pentium Pro, but with some significant improvements.

-Unlike previous Pentium and Pentium Pro processors, the Pentium II CPU was packaged in a slot-based module rather than a CPU socket.
+Unlike the previous and next incarnations of the Pentium, all Pentium II CPUs except the 333MHz Overdrive were packaged in a slot-based module rather than a CPU socket.
 The processor and associated components were carried on a daughterboard similar to a typical expansion board within a plastic cartridge.
 A fixed or removable heatsink was carried on one side, sometimes using its own fan.

 This larger package was a compromise allowing Intel to separate the secondary cache from the processor while still keeping it on a closely coupled back-side bus.
 The L2 cache ran at half the processor's clock frequency, unlike the Pentium Pro, whose off die L2 cache ran at the same frequency as the processor.
 However, its associativity was increased to 16-way (compared to 4-way on the Pentium Pro) and its size was always 512 KB, twice of the smallest option of 256 KB on the Pentium Pro.
 Off-package cache solved the Pentium Pro's low yield issues, allowing Intel to introduce the Pentium II at a mainstream price level.

 Intel improved 16-bit code execution performance on the Pentium II, an area in which the Pentium Pro was at a notable handicap, by adding segment register caches.
 Most consumer software of the day was still using at least some 16-bit code, because of a variety of factors.
 The issues with partial registers was also addressed by adding an internal flag to skip pipeline flushes whenever possible.
 To compensate for the slower L2 cache, the Pentium II featured 32 KB of L1 cache, double that of the Pentium Pro, as well as 4 write buffers (vs. 2 on the Pentium Pro); these can also be used by either pipeline, instead of each one being fixed to one pipeline.
 The Pentium II was also the first P6-based CPU to implement the Intel MMX integer SIMD instruction set which had already been introduced on the Pentium MMX.